Matroska-Org/infrastructure/website/downloads/mkclean.md

 each boundary with a keyframe and the matching audio/subtitle blocks for that keyframe.

-Also comes with `mkWDclean` to modify files in a way they can play in broken/incomplete players.

 ## License

 The program is licensed with the BSD license.
 So you can modify it in